Parental benefit in Denmark

 If you are an employee

-If you are an employee, you can obtain parental benefit if you meet these conditions of employment at the start of the period of absence:
+If you are an employee, you can obtain parental benefit if you meet these three conditions of employment at the start of the period of absence:

 • You must have worked at least 160 hours within the last four whole months before your leave.